-Durability is a combination of physical, mental, and social resources that allows an individual to persist and endure challenges to achieve personal and social goals.
+Durability is a combination of physical, mental and social resources that allows an individual to persist and endure challenges to achieve personal and social goals.

-"People of all ages but adults in particular should engage in resistance training, aerobic exercise, balance and flexibility training to ensure their bodies remain durable" (Grove et al., 2016, p.
+"People of all ages, but adults in particular, should engage in resistance training, aerobic exercise, balance and flexibility training to ensure their bodies remain durable" (Grove et al., 2016, p.
 25).

-Physical literacy helps build durability by facilitating active participation and the physical and psychological benefits arising from it.
-Durability ensures people can participate at home, at work, and in their communities for longer, and the quality of participation is more meaningful.
+Physical literacy helps build durability by facilitating active participation, and the physical and psychological benefits arising from it.
+Durability ensures that an individual's participation at home, at work and in communities can last longer, and that the quality of their participation is more meaningful.
 As an extreme example, training to run a marathon or a long-distance bike race requires physical and mental toughness, fitness and skill.
 To complete these events shows durability in the face of challenges and adversity.